eclipse-bluechi/bluechi/doc/man/hirte-agent.1.md

 #### **--port**, **-p**

 The port on which `hirte` is listening for connection request and the `hirte-agent` is connecting to.
-This option will overwrite the port defined in the configuration file.
+This option will overwrite the port defined in the configuration file. (default: 842)

 #### **--address**, **-a**